Skip to content

 Children who’d carried weapons were more likely to say they’d perpetrated violence themselves.
 71% said they’d been violent in the past year and 70% said they’d used a weapon to threaten or to hurt someone – compared to 15% and 7% for all 13-17-year-olds.
 The most common reason given for being violent was feeling threatened or provoked (52%).
 But compared to children who’d perpetrated any kind of violence, they were more likely to give gang, neighbourhood or school rivalry (40% vs 16%), being bullied (29% vs 23%), theft (16% vs 6%) and pressure from someone else (16% vs 7%) as reasons they’d perpetrated violence.

-These statistics demonstrate that children who carry weapons are at increased risk of experiencing and perpetrating violence.
+These facts demonstrate that children who carry weapons are at increased risk of experiencing and perpetrating violence.
 And they are less likely to have access to spaces – such as home and school – where they can feel safe.

 While these findings should cause concern, violence isn’t inevitable.
 There are things we can do to protect young people from becoming involved in knife crime:

-1. Prioritise what works to prevent knife crime.
+1. Prioritise what works to prevent knife crime

 The YEF Toolkit summarises the best available research about the effectiveness of different approaches to preventing violence.

-If you work in the education sector, read our recommendations on what can be done in schools, colleges and Alternative Provision to reduce children’s involvement in violence.
+If you work in the education sector, read our recommendations onwhat can be done in schools, colleges and Alternative Provision to reduce children’s involvement in violence.

 Reforming policies and systems that support children—such as children’s services, the youth sector and youth justice—can enhance support for those most vulnerable to violence.
 Learn more about improving support for arrested children in our first Systems Guidance.

-1. Understand the lives of children and young people.
+3. Understand the lives of children and young people.

 In our next survey of young people, we’ll build on our research by asking more about the effects of weapons on their lives, including why they carry weapons and the impacts of seeing them on social media.
-For the latest updates, sign up for our newsletter.

 Related content